humm-devadmin/hummdocs/docs/developer_resources/sample_curl.md

 # Sample cURL Script

-Below is a sample cURL script that you can use to test the Humm test (sandbox) gateway.
+Below is a sample cURL script that you can use to test the humm test (sandbox) gateway.

 <hr>
 <div style="font-family: monospace; font-size:1.2rem; color: #DC143C; word-wrap: break-word !important;">